 A ‘Group of Five’ is a type of refugee sponsoring group.
 Like Sponsorship Agreement Holders (SAHs) and Community Sponsors, Groups of Five can engage in refugee resettlement to Canada.
 However, the criteria for group eligibility and refugee applicant eligibility differ.

-Under the Group of Five, five Canadian citizens or permanent residents get together to sponsor a refugee and his/her dependents to Canada.
-More people can join the group to provide settlement support, however only 5 group members sign the required application forms.
-By engaging in refugee sponsorship and signing the forms, the group commits to support the sponsored refugee(s):
+As a Group of Five, five Canadian citizens or permanent residents get together to sponsor a refugee and his/her dependents to Canada.
+More people can join the group to provide settlement support; however, only five group members need to sign the required application forms.
+By engaging in refugee sponsorship and signing the forms, the group commits to supporting the sponsored refugee(s):

 - And reside in the community where the refugee is expected to settle.

 They must also prove that they have the necessary financial and human resources, expertise and commitment required to fulfill the terms of the sponsorship.